2017-2018 ISAC Monetary Award Program (MAP)

 Tuition and fees will be deducted from the Federal Pell Grant if not paid by another source.

-You may use Pell awards that exceed your tuition and fees to charge textbooks and supplies directly related to your courses at the campus bookstore, operated by Barnes and Noble, during the first three weeks of the fall and spring semesters and the first two weeks of the summer session.
+You may use Pell awards that exceed your tuition and fees to charge textbooks and supplies directly related to your courses at the campus bookstore, operated by Barnes and Noble, the week prior and the first two weeks of the fall and spring semesters and the week prior and first week of the summer session.
 A valid SWIC ID is required to receive a charge authorization.
 Keep the student copy of the completed charge authorization showing the total amount of your charge for your records.

 Federal Supplemental Educational Opportunity Grant (FSEOG)